Plastering is one of the most ancient building handicrafts.

-Historical evidence shows primitive man plastered mud over a framework of sticks and reeds that served as protective structure against the elements.
+Historical evidence shows primitive man plastered mud over a framework of sticks and reeds that served as a protective structure against the elements.

 What Is Gypsum Plaster?

-This material which can be applied over brick, block or concrete surface to form a smooth surface is called gypsum plaster.
+This material which can be applied over brick, block, or concrete surfaces to form a smooth surface is called gypsum plaster.

 Earlier, a 6 mm coat of gypsum plaster (termed as POP punning) is usually applied on the top of cement plaster to give a smooth finish to it before painting.

-Also, gypsum saves a lot of time during construction and has superior finish.
-These properties have clearly drawn attention of real estate builders and contractors towards choosing gypsum plaster over traditional cement plaster.
+Also, gypsum saves a lot of time during construction and has a superior finish.
+These properties have clearly drawn the attention of real estate builders and contractors towards choosing gypsum plaster over traditional cement plaster.

 For Builders And Developers

 2. Shrinkage crack free surfaces-smooth finish.

 3. High productivity-faster work (Reducing plastering time by 70% when compared to conventional sand cement plaster+POP method).

-4. Gypsum plaster light in weight, therefore reduces the load on structure.
+4. Gypsum plaster is light in weight, therefore reducing the load on the structure.

 5. Cleaner Sites-direct application of bagged product-requires no water curing.

-6. It has no appreciable chemical action on paint and does not cause alkali attack.
+6. It has no appreciable chemical action on paint and does not cause an alkali attack.

 For End Customer

 1. No shrinkage cracks on walls and ceiling.

 2. Reduction in the time required for plastering and this in timely possession of homes.

 4. Saved electricity for air conditioning as gypsum has low thermal conductivity.

-5. Alteration and maintenance is very easy.
+5. Alteration and maintenance are very easy.